 - The protection of large, contiguous areas of rainforest in selected parts of the Amazon.

-- Territorial corridor for indigenous peoples in voluntary isolation in northwestern Peru
+- The Territorial Corridor of 9 contiguous indigenous peoples in northwestern Peru

-- Management of contiguous territories and protected areas in northeastern Brazil
+- Management of contiguous territories and protected areas in northeastern Brazilian Amazon

 In order to achieve this, we work to set up and improve on existing participatory processes that strengthen the political and legal frameworks for rainforest protection and the rights of indigenous and other forest-dependent communities in Brazil, Colombia, and Peru.